EmilyGoose/pybot/README.md

 ### !delidea \<*n*\>

 Deletes the *n*th idea in your list of ideas.
-It is reccommended to call !getideas first.
+It is recommended to call !getideas first.

 ### !machineinfo

 Displays information about the machine running the bot

-### !uptime
+### !help

-Displays information about how long the bot instance has been running
+Displays version info and a list of commands

 # Setup instructions